-I find that I’m more relaxed on these fun nights at home when I skip the elaborate meal, and focus on something light that pairs perfectly with my fave wine, like these yummy Mini Cheese Tarts with Pan Roasted Mushrooms.
+I find that I’m more relaxed on these fun nights at home when I skip the elaborate meal, and focus on something light that pairs perfectly with my fave wine.

 Make sure to the kind that comes in a box, rather than the kind that’s already pressed in a pie plate.
 You can usually find it near the shredded cheese section.

 If you don’t have the right size cutter, you can always use a knife to cut around a glass or another round object of the same size.

 Tip: if you’d like to use up the extra pie scraps, toss them with a little melted butter and cinnamon sugar, then bake until crisp.
 Yum!

 You’ll press the circles into a regular-size muffin pan and then fill them with caramelized shallots and sharp cheddar cheese.

 If you’re not a mushroom fan, the tarts are delicious as is, or you could add a different topping, like slice olives or roasted peppers.

-Surprise your sweetie with a bottle of your fave Robert Mondavi Private Selection wine and these Mini Cheese Tarts with Pan Roasted Mushrooms tonight!
+Surprise your sweetie with a bottle of your fave wine and these savory Cheese Tarts tonight!

 - Nonstick spray

-- 2 tsp. extra virgin olive oil, divided
+- 2 teaspoons extra virgin olive oil

 - 4 shallots, halved and thinly sliced